CTCycle/XREPORT-radiological-reports-generator/README.md

 - **Inference images**: visualize inference images located in *resources/database/inference* together with generated/free-text reports for qualitative review.
 - **Train metrics**: real-time training metrics plots, confusion matrices, tokenizer stats, and replay of metric curves from previous experiments stored in logs.

-## 5.1 Setup and Maintenance
+### 5.1 Setup and Maintenance
 `setup_and_maintenance.bat` launches a lightweight maintenance console with these options:

 - **Update project**: performs a `git pull` (or fetches release artifacts) so the local checkout stays in sync.
 - **Remove logs**: clears `resources/logs` to save disk space or to reset diagnostics before a new run.
 - **Open tools**: quick shortcuts to DB Browser for SQLite or other external utilities defined in the script.

-### 4.2 Resources
 ### 5.2 Resources
 The `XREPORT/resources` tree keeps all mutable assets, making backups and migrations straightforward:

 - **checkpoints** — versioned folders containing saved models, training history, evaluation reports, reconstructed samples, and the JSON configuration that produced them.
 These folders are what you load when resuming training or running inference.
-- **configurations** — reusable JSON presets surfaced by the UI dialogs.
-Store both stock and custom configurations here to share setups with teammates.
+- **configurations** — reusable JSON presets saved through the UI dialogs.
 - **database** — includes sub-folders for `images` (training data), `inference` (raw inputs and exported `.npy` embeddings), `metadata` (SQLite records), and `validation` (plots + stats reports).
 - **logs** — rotating application logs for troubleshooting.
 Attach these when reporting issues.
 - **models:** shared cache for Hugging Face tokenizers and any ONNX exports generated during evaluation.
 - **templates** — contains `.env` and other templates that need to be copied into write-protected directories (`XREPORT/app`).

-Environmental variables reside in `XREPORT/app/.env` (never committed).
+Environmental variables reside in `XREPORT/setup/.env`.
 Copy the template from `resources/templates/.env` and adjust as needed:

 | Variable              | Description                                                               |
 |-----------------------|---------------------------------------------------------------------------|